Lower back and leg pain is the most common complaint heard in the chiropractic clinic.

 SCIATIC NERVE : Roots L4, L5 & S1 mainly (lower leg and foot pain especially)

-That is very important, because if s/he considers only sacroiliac joint treatment when the problem is at L4-5, then you probably won't improve.
+That is very important, because if she or he considers only sacroiliac joint treatment when the problem is at the lumbar 4 lumbar 5 level, then you probably won't improve.

 Vital are exercises and rehabilitation, or the problem is likely to return within a short period if you have had lower back and leg pain.